About Us

 our HISTORY

 In 2010.
-Marjorie Garvin, Fred Davis, Al Peters, Vernon “Dyverse” Wooten, and Minnie Graham, long-time Staten Island residents, and community advocates met weekly in 180 Parkhill Avenue and formed the North Shore Coalition.
-Their mission was to strategize and begin the laborious task of coalition-building; that would address the disparities in economic, political, and social opportunities for members of their community.
-In September of that same year, Marjorie Garvin dishearten by the events that had taken place earlier that month, enlisted the help of committee member Minnie Graham, in coordinating the first Staten Island, Black Heritage Family Day.
-The committee members unanimously agreed that the Heritage Day would be the vehicle they would use to start their coalition building effort.
+Marjorie Garvin, the late Fred Davis, the late Al Peters, Vernon “Dyverse” Wooten, Minnie Graham, long-time Staten Island residents, and community advocates met weekly at 180 Parkhill Avenue and formed the North Shore Coalition.
+Their mission was to strategize and begin the laborious task of coalition-building, which would address the disparities in economic, political, and social opportunities for members of their community.
+In September of that same year, Marjorie Garvin, disheartened by the events that had taken place earlier that month, enlisted the help of committee member Minnie Graham in coordinating the first Staten Island Black Heritage Family Day.
+The committee members unanimously agreed that Heritage Day would be the vehicle they would use to start their coalition-building effort.

-In late October, in the office of the Empowerment Zone Inc., at 180 Park Hill Avenue, the first planning meeting was held.
-Community leaders, members, clergy and advocates began working together to plan the “Family Day.”
+In late October, the first planning meeting was held in the office of the Empowerment Zone Inc. at 180 Park Hill Avenue.
+Community leaders, members, clergy, and advocates began working together to plan the “Family Day.”
 Not to be confused with previous events and understanding the vastness of the many different cultures, languages, and countries where people of African Descent had been disbursed because of chattel slavery; the mission statement was established, “Staten Island Black Heritage Family Day is to honor the vast and diverse cultures of people that originated from the continent of Africa.
 We celebrate our diversity derived from the common experience that placed us in different lands throughout the world.”

 On Saturday, September 17, 2011, Staten Island history was made.
-The first Staten Island Black Heritage Family Day was held with support from local politicians, churches and approximately 60 Community Based Organizations, and Black-owned businesses; the “Peoples’ Parade and the We Are Family Festival,” became a part of Staten Island’s annual tradition.
-The 3rd Saturday in September was declared the Staten Island Black Heritage Family Day with a proclamation from former Borough President James Molinaro.
+The first Staten Island Black Heritage Family Day was held with support from local politicians, churches, approximately 60 Community-Based Organizations, and Black-owned businesses; the “Peoples’ Parade and the We Are Family Festival” became a part of Staten Island’s annual tradition.
+The third Saturday in September was declared the Staten Island Black Heritage Family Day with a proclamation from former Borough President James Molinaro.

-Since the first year Staten Island Black Heritage’s two fundraisers have become a part of Staten Island’s happenings.
-The Families Against Violence (FAV) – Family Night Out, basketball games held in April, is one of the largest anti-violence events on the island.
-Held every 3rd Sunday in July, at the picturesque Alice Austen House “Smooth Sounds by the Sea,” celebrates the contributions of people of African descent to the music genres of R&B and Jazz.
-In 2018, Staten Island Black Heritage added the Red, Black & Green Ball, held the 3rd Friday in March; which celebrates the Red, Black and Green flag a visual representation of Black pride and our collective identity, and honors influential Staten Islanders that contribute to the uplifting of our community.
+Since the first year, Staten Island Black Heritage’s two fundraisers have become a part of Staten Island’s happenings.
+The Families Against Violence (FAV) – All-Star Classic basketball game, held in April, is one of the largest anti-violence events on the island.
+Held every 3rd Sunday in July at the picturesque Alice Austen House, “Smooth Sounds by the Sea” celebrates the contributions of people of African Descent to the music genres of R&B and Jazz.
+In 2018, Staten Island Black Heritage added the Red, Black & Green Ball, held the 3rd Friday in March; which celebrates the Red, Black, and Green flag, a visual representation of Black pride and our collective identity, and honors influential Staten Islanders that contribute to the uplifting of our community.
+Staten Island Black Heritage.